 Centrifugal pumps are employed to move the fluid through the transfer of rotational energy from the rotor, this device is known as an impeller.
 The fluid enters the rotating impeller and is ejected by centrifugal force through the vane tip of the impeller.

-This action of the impeller causes the fluid velocity and pressure to increase and also directs it towards the outlet.
+This action of the impeller causes the fluid velocity and pressure to increase and also directs it toward the outlet.
 The pump casing is specially designed to compress fluid from the pump inlet, direct it into the impeller and control the fluid before discharging.

 Pumps of this type are used for the water supply, fire protection systems, and beverage industries.
 These are also classified into three types, which are explained below.